HaoHaoHao0211/Multimodal-ML-Cryptococcus/README.md

 ## Overview

 This repository contains the analysis code for our study on predicting antifungal susceptibility in *Cryptococcus neoformans* using multimodal data integration.
-The pipeline implements:

-- **Nested cross-validation** (5 repeats x 5 folds) for robust performance estimation
-- **Bayesian hyperparameter optimization** using scikit-optimize
-- **SHAP analysis** for model interpretability
-- **Single-gene baseline comparison** to validate multimodal approach

 ## Project Structure